Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <list>
 <li><b><format color="CornFlowerBlue">Main Flow</format></b>:
 <p>
-A content manager accesses their content management dashboard through the system’s web interface.
+A content manager accesses the <i><code>"Manage Restaurant Content"</code></i> dashboard through the system’s web interface, which displays promotional information, pricing, product listings, and campaign data.
+The system additionally displays an AI-driven report for orders in a given period of time.
+The content manager then accesses a section within this dashboard to manage, create, or schedule promotional campaigns for specific pizza combinations, performing bulk or single modifications.
+After providing necessary information, the system validates inputs for conflicts and pricing accuracy.
-Upon entering this section, the system loads all information related to promotions, discounts, prices, product listings, popular combinations, promotional campaigns, etc. The content manager then accesses a section within this dashboard to manage, create, or schedule promotional campaigns for specific pizza combinations.
-The content manager, then, selects one promotional campaign or more to perform bulk, or single, modifications.
-The content manager then selects one of these options (create, manage, schedule), and provides all relevant information.
-The system then validates inputs, checking for conflicts with existing promotions, and verifying pricing accuracy.
-Upon validation, the content manager confirms the campaign setup, and the system updates all relevant platform sections.
+Upon validation, the content manager confirms the campaign setup.
+Following confirmation, the system updates all relevant platform sections.
 </p></li>
 <li><b><format color="CornFlowerBlue">Alternative Flow</format></b>:
 <p>
-If the system detects any irregularities during the validation process, inconsistent pricing, conflicts with other campaigns, etc., the system will alert the content manager and suggest alternative dates or modifications.
-The system, in any event, will lead the content manager through all irregular parameters and re-validate once they are re-inputted.
+If the system detects any irregularities during the validation process, inconsistent pricing, conflicts with other campaigns, etc., an alert will be shown to the content manager, and the system will suggest alternative dates or modifications.
 </p></li>
 </list>
 <img alt="ManagePromotionalCampaigns.png" src="ManagePromotionalCampaigns.png" thumbnail="true"/>